Health & Wellness

 IPSF is working with IUSD, health experts, and community leaders to implement a comprehensive program to foster healthy and health-literate students.
 Current objectives include:

 Supporting Athletic Trainers for IUSD Athletic Programs.
-Thanks to generous support from Hoag Orthopedic Institute, IPSF is providing support for five athletic trainers in the 2019-2020 school year.
+Thanks to generous support from Hoag Orthopedic Institute, IPSF is providing support for athletic trainers at each of the five comprehensive high schools.
 The major focus of the Athletic Trainer Service will be to identify risk factors, prevent injuries, provide appropriate medical treatment, including rehabilitative services and referral support, and detect and correct health problems directly related to athletic performance, such as concussion risks.

 IPSF is proud to continue to commit $250,000 annually to help support Mental Health programs throughout the district.
 Mental health is important for every student in maintaining a well-balanced life.
 While studies indicate that up to 20% of children in America have a diagnosable mental illness, every student experiences times in their lives when they feel down, stressed out, or overwhelmed by some aspect of their life.
 Maintaining good mental health means having the skills and strategies to address problems in ways that are positive and knowing how to seek support if needed.